-This project aims to improve our knowledge of particularly memorable performances in lower levels of the game – instances of teams being bowled out for 0, or batsmen sharing a last-wicket partnership of over 200, or a wicket-keeper making seven stumpings in an innings, and so on and so on.
+This project aims to improve our knowledge of particularly memorable performances in lower levels of the game – instances of teams being bowled out for 0, or batsmen sharing a last-wicket stand of over 200, or a wicket-keeper making seven stumpings in an innings, and so on and so on.

 It builds on the research carried out over many years by the late Ernest K Gross, who compiled extensive lists of such feats.
 The project aims to expand on Gross’s work in two ways: